coryintheus/lectureScribe/README.md

 # LectureScribe — AI Exam Notes Chrome Extension

-Transcribe video lectures on Canvas, Panopto, and other platforms in real time using **Groq Whisper**, then summarize them into exam-ready notes with **Groq LLaMA**.
+Transcribe video lectures on Canvas, Panopto, and other platforms in real time using Groq Whisper, then summarize them into exam-ready notes with Groq LLaMA.

 ---